-Beyond these lead product candidates, we have an ISS-based cancer therapeutic in Phase I trials and preclinical programs targeting additional allergies, therapies to treat viral diseases and improved, or next generation, vaccines using our ISS technology.
-We have also developed a number of new types of proprietary ISS molecules and formulations that make use of the different ways in which the innate immune system responds to ISS.
-In addition, we are developing drugs based on a novel class of small molecules called thiazolopyrimidines, or TZPs, for the treatment of certain chronic inflammatory diseases.
+Beyond these lead product candidates, we have an ISS-based cancer therapeutic in Phase I trials and preclinical programs targeting additional allergies, antiviral therapies and next generation vaccines using our ISS technology.
+We have also developed a number of advanced proprietary ISS compositions and formulations that make use of the different ways in which the innate immune system responds to ISS.
+In addition, we are developing drugs based on a novel class of small molecule compounds called thiazolopyrimidines, or TZPs, for the treatment of certain chronic inflammatory diseases.